Emergency candles can be used not only for light, but also for heating food and warmth during an emergency of any duration or severity.

 #4.
 Hardwood dry Sawdust or wood shavings

-This DIY emergency candle is designed to not just provide light, but extra warmth that may allow it to double as a survival stove.
+This emergency candle is designed to not just provide light, but extra warmth that may allow it to double as a survival stove.

 • 3 pounds of candle wax